secretstartups/handbook/blog/index.html.md

 - [How to avoid broken master with Pipelines for merged results and Merge Train](https://gitlab.com/gitlab-com/www-gitlab-com/issues/4786)
 - [Git performance on NFS](https://gitlab.com/gitlab-com/www-gitlab-com/issues/4653)

+### Triage of pitches

+The Editorial team will review issues with the label `Blog::Pitch` every Monday, and a team member will respond on your issue to let you know whether to move forward with your draft.

+If your pitch isn't accepted, no problem!
+The Editorial team will suggest that you submit your post to the [GitLab Unfiltered blog](/handbook/marketing/blog/unfiltered/) instead.
+The [Unfiltered blog is monitored weekly for posts to feature](/handbook/marketing/corporate-marketing/content/editorial-team/#featuring-unfiltered-posts) on the main blog.

 ### If your pitch is accepted

-1. Feel free to start your draft using this [blog post template](https://docs.google.com/document/d/1TavHlYbHQ8U1C82TEzcYaLS9l0sm89jEcBNQ0gBgkcw/edit) which has all the relevant information already embedded.
+1. If you haven't already, feel free to start your draft using this [blog post template](https://docs.google.com/document/d/1TavHlYbHQ8U1C82TEzcYaLS9l0sm89jEcBNQ0gBgkcw/edit) which has all the relevant information already embedded.
 Then see the [formatting guidelines](#formatting-guidelines) for help with creating and formatting your blog post MR.
 1. Use the `Blog post` merge request template for your MR and ensure it is set to close the associated issue automatically.
 1. Assign the issue and associated merge request to yourself and apply the appropriate labels based on what stage of creation you are on.
 Once it's ready for editorial review, assign both to @rebecca.
 She will assign a member of the Editorial team to review the post.